karanja-simon/blog/ssl-mutual-auth-java.md

 openssl x509 -req -days 365 -in client/client-csr.pem -CA server/ca-crt.pem -CAkey server/ca-key.pem -CAcreateserial -out client/client-crt.pem
 ```

+#### 4.0 The Java way
+Here is where Java does things a bit differently.
+For this to work, Java needs something called a keystore and a truststore, both of which can be generated with a keytool (It's already included in your JDK).
+Now, what are these stores I hear?
+A keystore is repository that holds your server's key and certificate, while the truststore, well, it holds the Certificate Authority i.e the certificates that will be used to identify others.
+Java has a proprietary format: *Java Key Store (jks)* although it also supports the standard *Public-Key Cryptography Standards (PKCS#12) .p12 or .pfx*.

+##### 4.1 G

 #### Some Code

 Now, for the Node.js part, lets build a simple https server with express.